Rachel Jewkes

-Rachel Jewkes is Executive Scientist: Research Strategy in Office of the President and former Unit Director of the Gender and Health Unit of the South Africa Medical Research Council, based in Pretoria, South Africa.
+Rachel Jewkes is executive scientist: research strategy in Office of the President and former unit director of the Gender and Health Unit of the South Africa Medical Research Council, based in Pretoria, South Africa.
 She also serves as Director of the What Works to Prevent Violence Global Programme, as well as of the Secretary of the Sexual Violence Research Initiative.
 She has been a member of the National Council Against Gender-Based Violence in South Africa and the PEPFAR Scientific Advisory Board and the WHO's Strategic and Technical Advisory Committee for HIV-AIDS (STAC-HIV).
-Jewkes studied Medicine, receiving a Masters in Community Medicine (MSc) and a Doctorate in Medicine (MD) from the London School of Hygiene & Tropical Medicine, University of London.
-She is an Honorary Professor in the faculty of Health Sciences, School of Public Health at the University of Witwatersrand, Johannesburg, and is an A-rated researcher with the South African National Research Foundation.
+Jewkes studied medicine, receiving a master's in community medicine (MSc) and a doctorate in medicine (MD) from the London School of Hygiene & Tropical Medicine, University of London.
+She is an honorary professor in the faculty of Health Sciences, School of Public Health at the University of Witwatersrand, Johannesburg, and is an A-rated researcher with the South African National Research Foundation.
 Jewkes moved from England to South Africa in 1994.